ShadyNawara/piTV/README.md

 The ios app enables you to send video links from most apps as well as offer simple media controlling options

-This software isn't perfect and is not built for security what so ever all text and pin is transfered and stored in plain text.
+This software isn't perfect and is not built for security what so ever all text and pin is transferred and stored in plain text.

 i have tested this on a raspberry pi 3 running rasbian jessie